Looking for natural morning sickness remedies to ease your queasiness? Find the best, sometimes surprising, ways to reduce pregnancy nausea naturally.

 How to avoid and treat morning sickness

-- Be sure that almost everything you eat is nutritionally dense.
+- Eat nutritionally-dense foods.
 If you are too nauseous in the first trimester, stick to brown rice with sea salt, gelatin and avocado thrown in smoothies for extra protein, bone broth, fresh fruits (gummies may go down well), and anything else that you can stomach.

-- As best as you can, eat balanced meals with adequate protein, fat, and complex carbs for the best blood sugar regulation.
+- Eat balanced meals.
+As best as you can, eat balanced meals with adequate protein, fat, and complex carbs for the best blood sugar regulation.

-- Keep food by your bed to nibble on before getting up in the morning.
-Some moms do better with carbs to help offset the nausea (think bananas and crackers), while others (like me with my second pregnancy) feel better on protein and fats.
+- Keep snacks handy.
+Keep food by your bed to nibble on before getting up in the morning.
+Some moms do better with carbs to help offset the nausea (think bananas and crackers), while others feel better on protein and fats.

 Natural morning sickness remedies